Connecting to a source IMAP server

-Once the installation of CodeTwo Exchange Migration is finished, you have to choose IMAP server that will be used as a source of your migration.
+Once the installation of CodeTwo Exchange Migration is finished, you have to choose a source environment from which the data will be pulled and migrated to selected mailboxes on target Exchange Server.
+This article describes how to connect to a source IMAP server.

 You must be aware that to migrate via IMAP you need to have credentials in hand for all accounts you are about to migrate.
 In one of the further configuration steps you will be asked to provide them in a form of a CSV file.
 It is not possible to provide only a whole organization administrator's credentials to access other users' mailboxes via IMAP due to the IMAP protocol limitations.